 The School of Mathematics has a strong track record of collaboration with industry and other external partners.
 This ranges from helping you to find a suitable maths graduate, and final year projects with industry, through to research projects.

 There are many mechanisms by which research collaborations can be initiated, such as the sponsorship of a PhD, through to a large-scale industry supported research venture.
-Indeed, the University has a range of Knowledge Transfer activity, designed to part-fund research between the University and industry.
+Information regarding the various types of collaboration conducted within the School of Mathematics and other common questions can be found here.
+In addition, the University has a range of Knowledge Transfer activities, designed to part-fund research between the University and industry.
 The Technology Strategy Board also run a number of Knowledge Transfer Networks, designed to enable UK businesses to compete successfully at the forefront of global technology and innovation.

 Watch the video above for an overview of our Knowledge Transfer activity within the School.